zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/relocate-pdb-using-dbca-silent-mode/relocate-pdb-using-dbca-silent-mode.md

 ## Task 5: Relocate PDB1 back to CDB1

 1. Try to run the `-relocatePDB` command in DBCA in silent mode to relocate PDB1 from CDB2 back to CDB1.
-You should get an error about the database link user.

     ```
     $ <copy>dbca -silent \